Research

 Carbon enters terrestrial ecosystems through one well-understood pathway, photosynthesis.
 Once within the plant, C may be allocated to above- and below-ground structures, and to growth, metabolism, protection, or storage.
 However, very little is known as to how plants allocate C, and consequently model representations of these processes are simplistic.

 We investigate the fate of newly assimilated C in different ecosystems to understand how new C is allocated to plant metabolism.
 We also study the availability, distribution, and ecological role of nonstructural carbon (NSC; sugars, starch, and lipids) pools in mature trees.
-Ongoing work is targeted towards quantifying the age of C stored within, and used by, mature trees under different global change stresses.
-Here is short film about our recent Coast Redwood work.
+Ongoing work is targeted towards quantifying the age of C stored within, and used by, long-lived trees.

 Linking water and carbon